The Top 5 Things You Should Know

 - Uneven shoulders

-- One shoulder blade more prominent than the other
+- One shoulder blade that sticks out more than the other

 - How is scoliosis diagnosed?